shikhar3295/adam2392.github.io/content/blog/personal/Personal Goals - 2018.md

 I've picked up photography and I enjoy just posting on Instagram/Facebook, photos that I take, that I like.
 I've stopped dancing, but I've started working out on a consistent basis.

 I want to reach a bench of 225, a deadlift of 275.

+#### 5. Personal [ ]
 I want to go out on a few more dates and push myself out there.
 I want to be cooking at least 5 times a week, as opposed to my poor habits in the last 25 years.

-#### 5. Financial [ ]
-I think everyone wants to be financially healthy.
-I've been fortunate to not have college debt and put my early internship/job earnings to good usage.
-I was willing to take a dip into these savings for the sake of this year's adventures in Europe.
-However, I think I still want to be financially ready for graduation from JHU.

-I hope to have $120,000 saved up by the end of 2018.
-I want a credit score of 770.